Colony of New South Wales: Separation of Van Diemen's Land

 Major-General Ralph Darling was appointed Governor of New South Wales in 1825, and in the same year he visited Hobart Town, and on 3 December proclaimed the establishment of the independent colony, of which he was Governor for three days.

 Separation of South Australia

-In 1834, the British Parliament passed the South Australia Act 1834, which enabled the province of South Australia to be established.
+In 1834, the British Parliament passed the South Australia Act 1834, which enabled the colony of South Australia to be established.

 Separation of New Zealand

 On 16 November 1840, the British government issued the Charter for Erecting the Colony of New Zealand.
 The Charter stated that the Colony of New Zealand would be established as a Crown colony separate from New South Wales on 1 July 1841.

 Separation of Victoria

 On 1 July 1851, writs were issued for the election of the first Victorian Legislative Council, and the absolute independence of Victoria from New South Wales was established proclaiming a new Colony of Victoria.